I’ve never been in an accident before. I was hesitant about making a claim. First Personal Injury sorted it all out and explained everything.

 Funeral expenses can be paid for by the estate as well as any property damage that occurred – e.g. a damaged vehicle.
 Any loss of earnings can also be acknowledged in a fatal accident claim.

 This depends on the complexity of the case and firstly, how quickly the fault of a third party is established.
 Usually, the sooner third party blame is established and agreed, the sooner your case will be dealt with.
 Time will also be taken to prove the extent of your claim; this can include information and evidence gathering from various sources.
-Six months is the general time period advised in fatal accident cases where there are no obvious complexities involved.
-However, this is not always the case and some claims can take a few years to resolve.
+Six months is the general time period advised in fatal accident claims where there are no obvious complexities involved.
+However, this is not always the case and sometimes, the process can take a few years to resolve.

 You will need to have the relevant documentation which will entitle you to make a claim on behalf of the person who has died.
 Your solicitor will help you to get this and the cost of obtaining it can be claimed via the blameworthy party.